AFLplusplus/AFLplusplus/docs/parallel_fuzzing.md

 in the output directory.
 Locally, that information can be interpreted with afl-whatsup.

-In principle, you can use the status screen of the master (-M) instance to monitor the overall fuzzing progress and decide when to stop.
+In principle, you can use the status screen of the main (-M) instance to monitor the overall fuzzing progress and decide when to stop.
 In this mode, the most important signal is just that no new paths are being found for a longer while.
-If you do not have a master instance, just pick any single secondary instance to watch and go by that.
+If you do not have a main instance, just pick any single secondary instance to watch and go by that.

 You can also rely on that instance's output directory to collect the